-Costs of products sold as a percentage of net sales were 85.6% for the year ended December 31, 2002 as compared to 77.0% for the prior year.
-Costs of products sold, exclusive of the loss on long-term purchase commitments, would have been 79.8% for the year ended December 31, 2002.
-Gross profit, as a percentage of net sales, for the year ended December 31, 2002 was 14.4% (20.2% exclusive of the loss on long-term purchase commitments) as compared to 23.0% for the prior year.
+Costs of products sold as a percentage of net sales were 79.8% for the year ended December 31, 2002 as compared to 77.0% for the prior year.
+Gross profit, as a percentage of net sales, for the year ended December 31, 2002 was 20.2% as compared to 23.0% for the prior year.
 The erosion in overall profit margins reflects the continuing weakness in the passive segment, offset in substantial part by improvements in the active segment.
 Both volume reduction and further declines in average selling prices contributed to the declining profit margins in the passive segment.
 Profit margins in the active segment benefited from higher volumes, even as average selling prices continued to decline in various product lines.
-For the year ended December 31, 2002, costs of products sold included \$27,400,000 for the write-down of tantalum and palladium inventories as compared to \$70,000,000 for the write-down of tantalum and palladium inventories in 2001.
+For the year ended December 31, 2002, costs of products sold included \$27,400,000 for the write-down of tantalum and palladium inventories in 2001.